Harsh3218/Shopping-Cart/README.md

 ### Compatibility 🖥️
 - The program is written in C++ and should run on any platform with a compatible compiler.
 - Ensure SQLite3 is available and compatible with the platform.

-### Contributions 🤝
-Contributions are welcome!
-Feel free to fork the repository, make improvements, and create a pull request.

-### Support 💬
-For any questions or support, please open an issue in the GitHub repository.